 A basic approach to portraying a cost-effectiveness (or cost-utility) comparison of a new intervention to a standard of care is to consider the cost and effectiveness of the new intervention in four quadrants of a cost-effectiveness plane as shown in Box V-7.
 Starting with the upper graph, the level of costs and the level of effectiveness for the current standard of care are indicated by the "X" at the center.
 A new intervention may have higher or lower costs, and higher or lower effectiveness, such that its plot may fall into one of the four quadrants surrounding the costs and effectiveness of the standard of care.
 As shown in the middle graph, if the plot of the new intervention falls into either of two of the quadrants, i.e., where the new intervention has higher costs and lower effectiveness (indicating that it is "dominated" and should be rejected), or it has lower costs and higher effectiveness (indicating that it is "dominant" and should be adopted), then no further analysis may be required.
-If it is known that the plot of the new intervention falls into either ocsts and lower effectiveness, i.e., where the new intervention falls into either of the other two quadrants, i.e., where the new intervention falls into either of the other two quadrants, i.e., where the new intervention falls into either of the other two quadrants, i.e., where the new intervention falls into either of the other two quadrants, i.e., where the new intervention falls into either of the other two quadrants, i.e., where the new intervention falls into either of the other two quadrants, i.e., where the new intervention compared to the standard of care may be required.
+If it is known that the plot of the new intervention falls into either of the other two quadrants, i.e., where the new intervention has higher costs and higher effectiveness, or it has lower costs and lower effectiveness, then further analysis weighing the marginal costs and effectiveness of the new intervention compared to the standard of care may be required.